msathe-tech/SCSt-Kafka-lessons/lesson4/README.md

+# Content based message routing to multiple topics
+Streaming app sends events to different topics based on the message content.

 ## Start the application
 App should start once the Kafka is running.
 The Binder in the app dependency will create required topic.